-The PHRC shall exercise independence as the entities authorized to review and oversee non-exempt human-subjects research for BWH, FH and MGH.
-Consistent with federal regulations, no one within the institution may approve such human-subjects research that has not been approved by the PHRC.
+The PHRC shall exercise independence as the entities authorized to review and oversee non-exempt human-subjects research for BWH, FH, MGH, McLean and NSMC.
+Consistent with federal regulations, no one within the institutions may approve such human-subjects research that has not been approved by the PHRC.
 [45 CFR 46.112][21 CFR 56.112] However, research approved by the PHRC may be subject to further institutional review and approval.
 Investigators may appeal the decision of the PHRC in writing directly to the Director and Chair of the PHRC as described in Article XI - Review of Research.